RebeccaWinn/django-vue/README.md

 ## Todo

-## Calendar Page

--Click on date to add workout instead of the button click with manual input date

--Delete and update automatic reminders with calendar events

 ## Reminder Page

 -Reminders for muscle groups that haven’t been worked out in awhile according to calendar events.